Vasudev290/Dev-Connector-Server/README.md

 -NEVER TRUST req.body
 -Validate data in Signup API

+# Authentication Bcrypt / Jsonwebtoken
-Install bcrypt package
+-Install bcrypt package

-Create PasswordHash using bcrypt.hash & save the user is excrupted password
+-Create PasswordHash using bcrypt.hash & save the user is excrupted password -Create login API

-Create login API

-Compare passwords and throw errors if email or password is invalid
+-Compare passwords and throw errors if email or password is invalid -install cookie-parser

-install cookie-parser

-just send a dummy cookie to user
+-just send a dummy cookie to user

-create GET /profile APi and check if you get the cookie back
+-create GET /profile APi and check if you get the cookie back -install jsonwebtoken

-install jsonwebtoken

-IN login API, after email and password validation, create e JWT token and send it to user in cookies

-read the cookies inside your profile API and find the logged in user
+-IN login API, after email and password validation, create e JWT token and send it to user in cookies -read the cookies inside your profile API and find the logged in user -userAuth Middleware

-userAuth Middleware

-Add the userAuth middle ware in profile API and a new sendConnectionRequest API

-Set the expiry of JWT token and cookies to 7 days

-Create userSchema method to getJWT()
+-Add the userAuth middle ware in profile API and a new sendConnectionRequest API -Set the expiry of JWT token and cookies to 7 days -Create userSchema method to getJWT()

-Create UserSchema method to comparepassword(passwordInputByUser)
+-Create UserSchema method to comparepassword(passwordInputByUser) -Explore tinder APIs

-Explore tinder APIs

 Create a list all API you can think of in Dev Tinder